UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Call your local utility company or 911 from a safe distance outside to report the leak and get professional help.

-Catching a sudden whiff of sulfur in your living room is incredibly alarming, but panicking won’t help you navigate the situation safely.
-When you wonder what should I do if I smell gas, the most critical response is to prioritize immediate evacuation over investigating the source.
-Understanding these emergency protocols empowers you to protect your household and community from a potentially severe accident.
+Catching a sudden whiff of sulfur in your living room is incredibly alarming, but panicking will not help you navigate the situation safely.
+If you are wondering what should I do if I smell gas, your most critical response is prioritizing immediate evacuation over trying to find the source.
+When figuring out what to do if you smell gas in your house, understanding these basic emergency protocols empowers you to protect your household and community from a potentially severe accident.

 Infographic illustrating gas leak safety steps: evacuate immediately, move to a safe distance, and call 911 from safety.